 In the case of On-Premise use, Acrolinx Platform processing takes place on computer systems that are completely outside our control, unless you provide us with access.
 Hence, we generally don’t have any access to the data here described.

-In the case of Private Cloud use, Acrolinx Platform processing takes place on computer systems that are legally under our control, but which we only access with your express permission.
+In the case of Managed Cloud use, Acrolinx Platform processing takes place on computer systems that are legally under our control, but which we only access with your express permission.
 Hence, we generally don’t have any access to the data here described.